co-de-lab/mixxx-432hz/COMMIT_04_DECK_UI_SKIN_PORTING.md

-# Commit 4: Deck UI - Port Tuning Status to All Skins
+# Commit 4: Deck UI - Port Tuning Toggle Button to All Skins

 ## Status: 📋 Prepared (Ready for Implementation)

 ## Summary
-Port the 432Hz/440Hz tuning status display from reference skin (Deere) to all other skins.
+Port the 432Hz/440Hz tuning toggle button from reference skin (Deere) to all other skins.

 ## Skins to Update